maartenpaauw/tiny-scripts/pendulum-clock/README.md

 optional arguments:
-  -h, --help            show this help message and exit --file FILE           the audio file to use --directory DIRECTORY
+  -h, --help            show this help message and exit --file FILE           the audio file to use
+  --type TYPE           set the file type to use --directory DIRECTORY
                         the directory where to store the audio files --leading-zeros       prefix hour 1 to 9 with a zero (01, 02, 03 ...)